P. T. Usha: Sports administration

 Since retiring from her sports career in 2000, Usha had given no inclination of entering sports administration, however, in December 2022, she was elected as the president of the Indian Olympic Association (IOA) in an election where she ran unopposed.
 She also became the first woman to be elected president of the IOA.

 Achievements

 Usha represented India in 4 x 100 metres relay together with Valdivel Jayalakshmi, Rachita Mistry, and E.B.
 Shyla at the 1998 Asian Championships in Athletics, where her team won the gold medal, setting a national record of 44.43 s.

 Personal life

 Usha studied in Providence Women's College in Kozhikode.

 Usha married V. Srinivasan, an English inspector with Central Industrial Security Force, in 1991.
-The couple has a son, Dr. Vignesh Ujjwal.
+The couple has two sons, Dr. Vignesh Ujjwal.
+Srinivasan died on 30 January 2026, at the age of 67.

 Advisor

 Currently, she is a member of the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).